Complete condition for nonzero quantum correlation in continuous variable systems: Introduction

+Alternatively, one can define $C_B(\varrho_{AB})$ and $D_B(\varrho_{AB})$ if the measurement is performed on subsystem $B$ instead of on $A$.
+In the following, we only consider the quantum correlation with measurement performing on subsystem $A$, since the quantum correlation on $B$ can be reduced to quantum correlation on $A$ by exchanging these two subsystems.
+A state $\varrho_{AB}$ is of zero quantum correlation with measurement performing on subsystem $A$ if and only if it can be written as

 where $\{|i\rangle_A\}$ is a set of orthonormal basis for subsystem $A$.
-Furthermore, the quantum discord has been generalized to continuous variable systems using Gaussian measurements for two-mode Gaussian states \cite{gaussian1,gaussian2}.
+Furthermore, the quantum correlation has been generalized to continuous variable systems using Gaussian measurements for two-mode Gaussian states \cite{gaussian1,gaussian2}, and several experiments have been done \cite{experiment1,experiment2,experiment3,experiment4,experiment5,experiment6,experiment7,experiment8}.
+It is worth noticing that non-discord like definitions of quantum correlations have been considered for continuous variable systems as well, related to their phase space representation, see Refs. \cite{Paris,Vogel} and references therein.

-Since the quantum discord is an important measure of quantum correlations, it becomes a fundamental issue to decide whether a given state contains nonzero quantum discord or not for both discrete variables and continuous variables.
-For a given bipartite state in a finite-dimensional system, several conditions for nonzero quantum discord have been proposed \cite{2N,Ferraro,condition1,condition2,condition3} in the form of local commutativity, strong positive partial transpose, etc. In particular, Daki\'{c}, Vedral and Brukner \cite{condition1} have proposed a necessary and sufficient condition for nonzero quantum discord in bipartite finite-dimensional system.
-Subsequently, Ref. \cite{condition2} generalized the condition to continuous variable system.
+Because of the importance of quantum correlations, it becomes a fundamental issue to decide whether a given state contains nonzero quantum correlation or not for both discrete variables and continuous variables.
+For a given bipartite state in a finite-dimensional system, several conditions for nonzero quantum correlation have been proposed \cite{2N,Ferraro,condition1,condition2,condition3,condition4} in the form of local commutativity, strong positive partial transpose, etc. In particular, Daki\'{c}, Vedral and Brukner \cite{condition1} have proposed a necessary and sufficient condition for nonzero quantum correlation in bipartite finite-dimensional system.
+Subsequently, Refs. \cite{condition2,condition3} generalized the condition to continuous variable system.
 However, this condition in general requires calculating an infinite number of commutators for continuous variable states (since for an arbitrary $d\times d$ state there are $d^2(d^2-1)/2$ commutation relations to be checked), which cannot be implemented efficiently.
-Therefore, the necessary and sufficient condition for nonzero quantum discord of bipartite continuous variable states still remains unsettled.
+Therefore, the necessary and sufficient condition for nonzero quantum correlation of bipartite continuous variable states still remains challenging.